CLion2/ECS179_Project/ProjectDocument.md

 ## Game Feel and Polish - Soma Matsumoto

 **Document what you added to and how you tweaked your game to improve its game feel.**

+# Further Improvements + Fixes #

+### Enemies
+What would be nice is to have more than one enemy per fight and have the camera switch lock on between enemies.
+Another thing is to have a more robust movement and attacking system, where the enemy will constantly try to strafe left and right.
+They would also try to time the blocking to the player attacks so the enemy would not take any damage.
+In addition maybe adding more scripted fights to the story as there are 2 empty cells for at least 2 more fights in the dungeon portion before the gladiator fight.
+Included could be more animations for the enemies with a more varied attacks, block breaking and maybe even a jump attack.
+Then we could also change how fast the animations play based on how much health the enemy has, with lower health enemies attacking faster and doing more damage while blocking less.
+Then if we want to add more for the visuals, we could add in a trail to show if they are enraged and thus would do more damage to the player.